The New Mic

 Mic’s design ethos has also evolved to reflect our new voice.

 Good news — we’ve finally ditched the corporate green!
 When we were imagining what the new Mic would look like, I told our product team I wanted Mic’s homepage to feel like an amusement park.
 Somehow, they managed to deliver on that directive.
 We also incorporated ‘60s iconography and vintage typography.
 I was inspired by grainy scans of Rolling Stone from the ‘70s, a publication that took young people seriously, and where the images were as impactful as the interviews.
-The result, we hope, is bold, unexpected, playful, and a little weird — a reflection of how it feels to be young, alive, and figuring things out.
+The result, we hope, is bold, unexpected, playful, and a little weird — a reflection of how it feels like to be young and figuring it out in this strange moment.

 Slacker’s Syllabus is our answer to the Instagram explainer, a tap-through breakdown of all the issues that matter to Mic readers.